 “Map the Gap, and the technology it showcases, has the potential to increase the tempo, scale, and accuracy of river crossing operations in the future,“ Colonel Sam Stuthridge said.

 One of the three small and medium-sized companies awarded the contract, Digital Concepts Engineering Ltd, will develop “a low signature, autonomous unmanned air and ground system with a capability to deploy sensors to collect the desired gap measurements.”

 Ultrabeam Limited offers an “autonomous and amphibious, kinematic survey vehicle” called Argonaut 2.
 Its artificial intelligence-run modular system includes, “LiDAR, Sonar, Current Profiler, and electric cone penetrometer.”

-The third firm, ISS Group Ltd, offers “a UAV rotorcraft equipped with 3-D photogram metric, EO/IR and downward viewing IR cameras, a Simultaneous Localisation and Mapping (SLAM) sensor, Ground Penetrating Radar (GPR) and Bathymetric/Topographic LiDAR.”
+The third firm, ISS Aerospace, offers “a UAV rotorcraft equipped with 3-D photogram metric, EO/IR and downward viewing IR cameras, a Simultaneous Localisation and Mapping (SLAM) sensor, Ground Penetrating Radar (GPR) and Bathymetric/Topographic LiDAR.”